leon4rd/test/README.md

-## What did the hat say to the scarf?
+## Why did the belt go to prison?
+He held up a pair of pants!
-## You can hang around.
-I'll just go on ahead.